astronomer/astro-cli/README.md

 All Astro CLI releases prior to 1.0.0 are considered beta.

+## Change Log

+Change log between each version can be found on the [releases](https://github.com/astronomer/astro-cli/releases) page

 ## Debug

 The Astro CLI includes a debug flag that allows you to view queries and internal logs.
 To enable it, you can pass `--verbosity=debug` in your commands, or you can add the following entry to your `~/.astro/config.yaml` file: